revbayes/revbayes.github.io/tutorials/relative_time_constraints/index.md

 print("The tree with posterior mean branch lengths has been saved.")
 ```

-Save the posterior variances in a separate tree
+We also save the posterior varainces in a separate tree so we can use them later.
----

 ```

 print ("Compute tree with posterior variances as branch lengths.")